-OpenCV standing for Open Computer Vision, and deals with a series of algorithms for dealing with images and processing of them.
-You can detect faces in images, outlines of shapes, adjustment to the contrast or color space of the image.
+OpenCV stands for Open Computer Vision and deals with a series of algorithms for dealing with images and processing them.
+You can detect faces in images, outlines of shapes, adjustments to the contrast or color space of the image.
 It is cross-platform and has packages to enable it to be used in C++ and Python.

 A UML diagram stands for the Uniform Markup Language diagram and is used to design (or document) data structures and functions.
 There are editors that allow you to generate UML using a GUI, and you can generate them from the text.

 The Arduino is often used if you want to develop small pieces of hardware that are designed to run automatically, so a simple alarm for example which uses sensors and indicates the status using LEDs.
 It is useful for prototyping as it is much cheaper than building hardware from scratch if you want to see if the device is feasible.

 Raptor allows you to design a flowchart and then run it without having to convert it into a normal programming language.
 It is only designed for learning and has no real place outside of education.

 Software engineering is the name for treating programming as a serious discipline and involves writing code that includes test suites, unit testing, etc.

 A Discussion on Program Design for Optimal Coding

 Inserting data in an unsorted array is fast because we simply have to put the data at the end of the array and nothing more.
 Similarly, inserting data in an unsorted linked list is also fast because we simply put the data at the head of the node and we’re done.
 The only limitation of the array-based approach is it is limited in capacity.